Graduate Certificates are a way to delve into specialized areas of public administration and urban planning.

 A SPAA certificate completed by itself, outside a full graduate degree program is not eligible for federal financial aid or VA benefit support.
 If you are enrolled in a graduate degree program at the University of Kansas, courses completed in the certificates are eligible for financial aid.

 It is highly unlikely that all the courses needed to complete a certificate will be offered within a given semester.
 Certificates can traditionally completed within an academic year.

 The required courses listed for each certificate must be completed.
 Elective courses may be substituted with the approval of the MPA Faculty Director.

 The required courses for our more popular certificates are offered every year, alternating campus locations and course delivery formats - City & County Management, Public/Nonprofit Management, Public Policy, and Urban Planning.
-The Law & Society and Performance Management certificate required courses alternate years in required course offerings.
+The Performance Management certificate courses alternate years in elective course offerings.